S1N4X/SmithForge/readme.md

 6. Applies user-specified position adjustments
 7. Creates convex hull of base for proper intersection
 8. Performs boolean operations for clean combination
+9. Optionally fills out-of-bounds regions
-9. Exports final unified model
+10. Exports final unified model

 ## Notes
 - Default overlap is 0.1mm for proper model union (can be changed with --zshift)